MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/getting-started.md

 fi
 ```

-1. Create ssh session to get command line to your virtual machine
+1. Create an ssh session to get command line to your virtual machine

 ```bash
 vmName="ApprovalsKitSetupVM"